Master-Pr0grammer/docstring-gpt/README.md

 * Double clicking the generate docstring will generate two docstrings at the same time overlaping each other
 * Generate docstring function does not yet work for jupyter notebook
 * Switching file whith chat interface open may not work correctly for edited code
+* If the LLM is too fast, docstring generation may not work correctly

 ## Release Notes